graphql/graphql-spec/README.md

 that they are part of the introspection system.

 Now, let's try and figure out a good place to start exploring what queries are available.
-When we designed out type system, we specified what type all queries would start at; let's ask the introspection system about that!
+When we designed our type system, we specified what type all queries would start at; let's ask the introspection system about that!

 ```